Sally Bowles: Legacy and influence

-In June 1979, critic Howard Moss of The New Yorker noted the peculiar resiliency of the character: "It is almost fifty years since Sally Bowles shared the recipe for a Prairie oyster with Herr Issyvoo [sic] in a vain attempt to cure a hangover" and yet the character in subsequent permutations lives on "from story to play to movie to musical to movie-musical."
+In June 1979, critic Howard Moss noted the peculiar resiliency of the character: "It is almost fifty years since Sally Bowles shared the recipe for a Prairie oyster with Herr Issyvoo [sic] in a vain attempt to cure a hangover" and yet the character in subsequent permutations lives on "from story to play to movie to musical to movie-musical."

 Sally Bowles' life after the events of Goodbye to Berlin was imagined in After the Cabaret (1998) by British writer Hilary Bailey.
-The plot follows a young American academic Greg Peters who seeks to piece together the missing details of Sally's life for a new biography.
+The plot follows a young American academic, Greg Peters, who seeks to piece together the missing details of Sally's life for a new biography.

 According to literary critics, the character of Sally Bowles inspired Truman Capote's Holly Golightly in his novella Breakfast at Tiffany's.
 Critics have alleged that both scenes and dialogue in Capote's 1958 novella have direct equivalencies in Isherwood's earlier 1937 work.
 Capote had befriended Isherwood in New York in the late 1940s, and Capote was an admirer of Isherwood's novels.